 What Is Naturopathic Medicine?

 Naturopathic medicine is a distinct system of holistic medicine that skillfully combines ancient therapeutic traditions with modern science to restore health.
+The system was first brought to the United States in 1901 by Benedict Lust, MD.

 Naturopathic Doctors (NDs) are trained to use a variety of therapies including clinical nutrition, botanical medicine, homeopathic medicine, physical medicine, lifestyle recommendations, as well as natural and pharmaceutical medicines.